DECODEproject/decode-mobile-app/README.md

 sudo cp src/zenroom.command /usr/local/bin/zenroom
 ```

-Also, by convention all zenroom contracts are stored into /opt/contracts, at the moment only the elgamal contract is need, so doing the next steps is enough.
+Also, by convention all zenroom contracts are stored into /opt/contracts, at the moment only the elgamal contract is needed, so doing the next steps is enough.

 ```
 sudo mkdir /opt/contracts